apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Thousands of Disneyland workers vote to authorize a strike**
+**Sununu signs bills to ban gender-reassignment surgery for minors, organize sports based on student's sex on their birth certificate**

-You can read more about it [here](https://www.nbcnews.com/news/us-news/thousands-disneyland-workers-vote-authorize-strike-rcna162175).
+You can read more about it [here](https://www.wmur.com/article/new-hampshire-gender-identity-related-bills-signed/61649672).

 ## Requirements
 - Python 3.8